MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-chrome-get-started.md

 #### Upload to cloud service, or access by unallowed browsers Cloud Egress

 1. Create or get a sensitive item and, try to upload a file to one of your organization’s restricted service domains.
-The sensitive data must match one of our built in [Sensitive Info Types](sensitive-information-type-entity-definitions.md), or one of your organization’s sensitive information types.
+The sensitive data must match one of our built-in [Sensitive Info Types](sensitive-information-type-entity-definitions.md), or one of your organization’s sensitive information types.
 You should get a DLP toast notification on the device you are testing from that shows that this action is not allowed when the file is open.

 #### Testing other DLP scenarios in Chrome